serversideup/amplitudejs/docs/DOCUMENTATION.md

 the config during the Amplitude.init() method.

 ### Callbacks
 There are a variety of callbacks that AmplitudeJS calls at certain times and the developer can bind to.
-To bind to a callback

 | Callback        | Description 										   |